 These organisations are internationally recognised 3rd party experts in the field of Passive Fire Protection and our accredited systems can be found listed in their web-based certification files.

 To maintain these listings, Caswell’s manufacturing facilities are audited by Independent European Certification Limited as part of our ISO9001 accreditation.
 This involves stringent checks that the materials produced, the quality regime, traceability, corrective actions and certification are all in accordance with the prescribed specifications and procedures.

 An ongoing programme of periodic physical inspections is also conducted in our facility to ensure the required standards are maintained.

 If it is your responsibility to manage passive fire protection products, materials or systems – directly or indirectly – then the onus is on you to ensure that they are fit for purpose.

 You must ensure that the manufacturer’s fire test and certification evidence fully covers the intended use.
 It is also your responsibility to ensure that the installer can demonstrate appropriate competency in the installation of the passive fire protection products, materials and systems used.

 It is essential that the system is considered ‘as a whole’, including ductwork, fittings, supports, access doors, attenuators, gaskets, sealants, flange clamps and fixings.

-Caswell are full members of BESA (Building Engineering Services Association) and the Caswell Group have representatives in the ASFP Ductwork & Dampers Technical Group (TG6).
-Technical staff also sit on the Technical Committee for Fire Resisting Ductwork at the BSI (British Standards Institute) FSH 22/-/09 Technical Committee.
+Caswell are full members of BESA (Building Engineering Services Association).
+Caswell Group staff currently hold the role of Chairperson for both the ASFP Ductwork & Dampers Technical Group (TG6) and the BSI (British Standards Institute) FSH 22/-/09 Technical Committee.